 I’ve never considered myself to be an “artsy” type.
-The older I’ve gotten though, the more I value creating and practicing the arts.
+However, the older I’ve gotten, the more I value creating and practicing the arts.
 When I was growing up, my love for sports always came before piano practice.
-My artwork was always considered average by the art teacher, and I never won a coloring contest or had my picture chosen to represent anything extraordinary.
+My artwork was always considered average by the art teacher, and I never won a coloring contest, or had my picture chosen to represent anything extraordinary.
 That’s ok.
 Although I didn’t always prioritize it, I think early on, I realized that doing something artsy, was more of a blessing for myself than for others.
 It feeds my heart and soul on a whole different level.
 As I was growing up, I watched my Mom learn to paint and saw how it relaxed her.
 The art that I was most impacted by was music.
 I was surrounded by it.
 I participated in musicals and the choir at church.
 Eventually, I was in the school band.
 Singing was just something that our family did.